Collaborative Projects

 Selection criteria

-The evaluation of applications will be based on the following criteria:
+Applications were evaluated based on the following criteria:

 • Linking and integration into the Text+ infrastructure according to the FAIR and CARE principles and the expansion of the Text+ service portfolio regarding data or services within the funding period.